Miscellaneous Treble-O Information

-What I do is take a modeling knife such as an X-acto and shave away metal on both sides of the slit, a little at a time, until the wheel set can be removed or replaced with just a little interference between the axle end and metal.
+What I do is to take a modeling knife such as an X-acto and shave away metal on both sides of the slit, a little at a time, until the wheel set can be removed or replaced with just a little interference between the axle end and metal.
 This way, the wheel set can be removed or replaced without damaging the ends.
 And once the new set is in place, it won't fall out because there will still be enough metal left to keep it from doing so.

-There is the possibility of marring the axle ends slightly while doing this but I have found it isn't severe enough to really affect the rolling qualities of the car.
-And, while it is possible to tell this procedure has taken place, the bogie still retains the overall look of a Treble-O bogie.
+There is the possibility of marring the axle ends slightly while doing this but I have found that it isn't severe enough to really affect the rolling qualities of the car.
+And, while it is possible to tell that this procedure has taken place, the bogie still retains the overall look of a Treble-O bogie.

 Another way is to cut away the metal entirely and then put a little "cover" over the axle end after it is in place, securing with superglue or epoxy, but this changes the appearance of the bogie quite obviously.
-I have done it this way, however, on cars I received second hand where some of the metal had been broken away.
+I have done it this way, however, on cars that I received second hand where some of the metal had been broken away.
 It at least makes the car operable again and that's what's most important, right?

 I welcome any and all other tips anyone can give regarding this subject in order to have a more complete viewpoint.